joewiz/teiHeader-demm/teiHeader-handout.md

 There are many ways in which you can enhance the header and add useful information in it.
-Of course, your choices in that area will depend on the information already available to you, but it shall also be determined by the operations you will want to process on your TEI text (html display for a reading version vs structured search within the fields of a multifaceted search engine, The choices you have to make come under two main categories:
+Of course, your choices in that area will depend on the information already available to you, but it shall also be determined by the operations you will want to process on your TEI text (e.g., html display for a reading version vs. structured search within the fields of a multifaceted search engine, The choices you have to make come under two main categories:

 - the level of precision you need (cursory vs detailed)